Biozentrum University of Basel

+Research at the Biozentrum of the University of Basel is dedicated to the central question of how molecules and cells create life − from atom to organism, and from the physics of life to the dynamics of multicellular systems.
+Accordingly, the scientists at the Biozentrum are active in a wide range of research fields.
+These disciplines are not strictly separated from each other, but often overlap, thus leading to new questions and collaborations.

-The Biozentrum of the University of Basel specializes in basic molecular and biomedical research and teaching.
-Research includes the areas of cell growth and development, infection biology, neurobiology, structural biology and biophysics, and computational and systems biology.
-With 550 employees, the Biozentrum is the largest department at the University of Basel's Faculty of Science.
-It is home to 32 research groups with scientists from more than 40 nations.
+With 529 employees, the Biozentrum is the largest department at the University of Basel's Faculty of Science.
+It is home to 32 research groups with scientists from more than 40 nations who investigate how molecules and cells create life.

 History

 In 1971, at the time when the Biozentrum was founded, the concept of developing an interdisciplinary biological research facility was unique in Europe.
 Scientists from academy and industry as well as representatives of the Canton of Basel-Stadt promoted the Biozentrum's development.

 In the winter semester 1972/73 the first students enrolled for the new "Biology II" curriculum.
 It encompassed a two-year foundation course in mathematics, physics and chemistry as well as a cycle of block courses – a new teaching format.
 In 1976 the first students received their diplomas.
 In 1978 the Biozentrum became a department of the University of Basel.
 In the same year, one of the founding professors, Werner Arber, was awarded the Nobel Prize for Physiology or Medicine for his discovery of the restriction enzymes.